 BetterHelp vs. Regain

-BetterHelp and Regain are two recognized providers in the relatively new online counseling space.
+BetterHelp vs. Regain.
+These two are recognized providers in the relatively new online counseling space.
 Although both offer a similar suite of features and strive to be convenient, accessible means of therapy service, they each have their own scope that shapes the user experience.

 BetterHelp brands itself as the largest, most globally recognized online counseling platform, and its licensed therapists are able to meet a wide variety of mental health needs.
 Regain, on the other hand, brands itself as an online relationship counseling platform that is dedicated to helping couples at all stages with relationship and marital issues.